Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Project Management with GitHub

-* Using the issue tracker
+* Using the GitHub issue tracker
-* Using the GitHub flow model
+* Using the GitHub Flow model
 * Creating and using a repository branch
 * Creating and using a repository fork
 * Merging a branch or a fork to another branch or fork